This post is in addition to our Feature in the Post Newspaper, where we gave our views on “Sharing our bed with baby”.

 It normalizes baby’s temperature, as they cannot regulate their own body temperature.

-How to do Co-Sleeping safely?
+How to co-sleep safely?

 Ensure the space on the bed and around is secure and safe.